USGS-R/RSurvey/README.md

 If R is not already installed on your computer, download and install the latest binary distribution from [CRAN](http://cran.r-project.org/ "The Comprehensive R Archive Network").
+Windows users should set R to operate as an SDI application during installation by choosing to customize the startup options and specifying the SDI interface (not the default).

-Install the required R packages from CRAN using a simple call to `install.packages()`:
+Install required R packages from CRAN using a simple call to `install.packages()`:

     install.packages(c('tcltk', 'sp', 'gpclib', 'rgl', 'MBA', 'tripack', 'RSurvey'))

-Exporting to shapefiles requires the R package [rgdal](http://cran.r-project.org/web/packages/rgdal/index.html "rgdal"):
+Install optional R package [rgdal](http://cran.r-project.org/web/packages/rgdal/index.html "rgdal"):

     install.packages('rgdal')